juicedata/juicefs-csi-driver/docs/en/guide/pv.md

       claimName: juicefs-pvc
 ```

-After pod is up and running, you'll see `out.txt` being created by the container inside the JuiceFS mount point.
+After Pod is up and running, you'll see `out.txt` being created by the container inside the JuiceFS mount point.
 For static provisioning, if [mount subdirectory](./configurations.md#mount-subdirectory) is not explicitly specified, the root directory of the file system will be mounted into the container.
 Mount a subdirectory or use [dynamic provisioning](#dynamic-provisioning) if data isolation is required.

 ## Create a StorageClass {#create-storage-class}